Skip to content

 • Advanced electives show intellectual curiosity in subjects you care about.

 Colleges don’t expect you to take every hard class.
 They want a schedule that’s thoughtful, not extreme — one that fits your abilities, aligns with your interests, and shows steady growth.
+The bottom line?
 A B+ in an advanced class often speaks louder than an A in an easy one, as long as the pattern shows engagement and maturity.

 How Colleges Read Your Transcript By Year